tk-notes/lucas-meier-blog/content/posts/2021/06/introducing_nimotsu/index.md

 {{<img "4.png">}}

-Fortunately, ISAs usually come with a convenient `adc` instruction, which allows adding two 64 bit numbers together, along with a carry from a previous step.
+Fortunately, ISAs usually come with a convenient `adc` instruction, which adds two 64 bit numbers together, along with a carry from a previous step.
 We can chain multiple `adc`s together to implement our addition.

-To use this intrisc on the `x86_64` isa, we can use feature gating:
+To use this intrinsic on the `x86_64` isa, we can use feature gating:

 ```rust
 pub fn adc(carry: u8, a: u64, b: u64, out: &mut u64) -> u8 {